Somatic Yoga Therapy in Madison, WI

 Learning how to respond, not push

 This work isn’t about pushing through discomfort.
+Somatic Yoga Therapy gently works with your body’s patterns, helping the nervous system rediscover flexibility and safety.
 It’s about learning how to nurture your nervous system in real time, using tools you can return to when life feels intense.

 Emotions & the Nervous System’s “Autopilot”